-- For the Government to support the development of a training programme to help primary care physicians and other allied healthcare professionals to better understand the complex nature and diverse manifestations of coeliac disease. - For the Government to assess the role of incentive schemes (e.g. Commissioning for Quality and Innovation, Quality and Outcomes Framework) to support primary care physicians to: - Encourage earlier diagnostics for coeliac disease to be prescribed; including the adoption of 'no biopsy' diagnosis protocols where applicable. - Encourage the examination of people living in the community with undiagnosed coeliac disease that may have been misdiagnosed with or treated for IBS. - Encourage local audits of blood tests against endoscopy and biopsy to standardise testing for coeliac disease.
+- For the Government to support the development of a training programme to help primary care physicians and other allied healthcare professionals to better understand the complex nature and diverse manifestations of coeliac disease. - For the Government prioritise adoption of the coeliac disease clinical pathway by all Scottish Health Boards in line with 'Once for Scotland' approach. - For the Government to explore initiatives to better support primary care physicians to: - Encourage earlier diagnostics for coeliac disease to be prescribed; including the adoption of 'no biopsy' diagnosis protocols where applicable. - Encourage the examination of people living in the community with undiagnosed coeliac disease that may have been misdiagnosed with or treated for IBS. - Encourage local audits of blood tests against endoscopy and biopsy to standardise testing for coeliac disease.